 Below the monument is the Belle Fourche River valley, lined by dark red sandstone and siltstone rock formations.
 It’s easy to imagine America’s history here as I envisioned teepees dotting the plains near the river.

 Several interpretive signs lined the trail, telling us about wildlife, forest fires, and geological features of the land.
 The most interesting question – and one that hasn’t definitively been answered – is, “How did Devils Tower form?”

-My family loved our time at Devils Tower, and, as with almost every National Park/Monument we visit, we want to go back and spend more time there.
+My family loved our time at Devils Tower, and, as with almost every National Park or Monument we visit, we want to go back again.
 If only we could be on a permanent National Park vacation!